Your Guide to Planning, Planting, and Growing Phlox

 How to Care for Garden Phlox

-After the flowers fade, cut off the spent flower heads to encourage a second flush of flowers.
+After the flowers fade, cut off the spent flower heads to encourage a second flush of blooms.
 This will also keep the plants from self-sowing (volunteer seedlings will be inferior to the parent plant and should be treated as weeds).
 In the fall, cut back all stems to the ground and remove them from the area to help minimize future disease problems.

 When garden phlox becomes overcrowded, flower production starts to decrease.
 To maintain a good show of flowers, you may need to divide the plants every 3 to 4 years.
 As long as the plants continue to flower well, there’s no hurry to divide them.